Montana state prison program connecting incarcerated fathers with children through virtual visits

 "When the coronavirus hit, it brought us away from each other, but now with this program, its brought us back together," he said.

+Marisa Britton-Bostwick the director of education said research shows creating solid family connections helps reduce the changes that inmates will slip back into criminal behaviors once released from prison.

-a lot of our incarcerated were foster chuldren at one point, so we're really trying to break the cycle of incarceration
+"A lot of our incarcerated were foster children at one point, so we're really trying to break the cycle of incarceration," Britton-Bostwick said.
+"We just really want to make sure these children aren't forgotten."

-MARISA BRITTON-BOSTWICK THE DIRECTOR OF EDUCATION SAYS RESEARCH SHOWS CREATING SOLID FAMILY CONNECTIONS HELPS REDUCE THE CHANCE THAT INMATES WILL SLIP BACK INTO CRIMINAL BEHAVIORS ONCE RELEASED FROM PRISON
+The program starts it virtual CAMPP this week, where incarcerated dads like Harrison can do virtual activities with his kids, like planting seeds or coloring together.
+Families of participating families were mailed curriculum boxes including the materials for the virtual activities.

+"She had her little CAMPP Montana shirt and wife was telling me last night that she didn't want to take her shirt off because dad still had the shirt on.
+That's memories that will never go away," Jeraime Carr an incarcerated father participating in CAMPP said.

-to see those children just light up and to see their dads on camera, and to see dads light up. these children deserve to have their fathers in their lives.
+"To see those children just light up and to see their dads on camera, and to see dads light up.
+These children deserve to have their fathers in their lives," Terryl Gochanour the CAMPP Montana grant program coordinator said.

-HARRISON SAYS IS GETTING OUT SOON...
-AND BEING ABLE TO BUILD STRONGER RELATIONSHIPS WITH HIS KIDS BEFORE HE GETS OUT, MAKES HIM WANT TO KEEP ON THE RIGHT PATH
+Harrison is getting out of prison soon, and being able to build stronger relationships with his kids before he gets out, makes him what to stay on the right path.

-it keeps me looking forward and thinking about tomorrow and keep me from doing things I shouldn't do. cause I wouldn't want to sacrifice my kids over something that I shouldn't do>
+"Tt keeps me looking forward and thinking about tomorrow.
+And keeps me from doing things I shouldn't do.
+I wouldn't want to sacrifice my kids over something that I shouldn't do," Harrison said.

+When MSP starts allowing in-person visits, then CAMPP will move to in-person, counselor-led, three-day, family camp experience to be hosted on the Montana Correctional Enterprises ranch near Montana State Prison.